 Hello again everyone.
 It's Thursday.
 That means I'm here to give you the news along with a wine and cheese pairing for the week.
 Actually, you know what?
 I'm gonna hand those responsibilities off to Orlando Pride midfielder Lianne Sanderson.
 She and some of her teammates got together and tried different Prosecco and mince pies.

 Let's get to these links, shall we?

 Paul McDonough leaves General Management Position with OCSC

 A story that we here at The Mane Land covered yesterday, Paul McDonough will part ways with the club.
-McDonough was instrumental in constructing Orlando City's roster and brought in players like Brek Shea, who voiced his thoughts yesterday.
-The move is anticipated to usher in the Armando Carneiro era as the Chief Soccer Officer, and he is sure to make more decisions heading into the January transfer window. the impending availability of the inaugural MLS free agent class.
+McDonough was instrumental in constructing Orlando City’s roster and brought in players like Brek Shea, who voiced his thoughts yesterday.
+The move is anticipated to usher in the Armando Carneiro era as the Chief Soccer Officer, and he is sure to make more decisions heading into the January transfer window.
+Hopefully he can tap into the impending availability of the inaugural MLS free agent class.

 United States Soccer Federation Faces Lawsuit Over Canceled Game